 Professor Hughes looks out the window of aeroplanes from more than 120 metres altitude and variously scores his perception of the corals below.
 It is actually impossible to know the state of corals from this high altitude.
 The reef crest at Britomart, for example, looked desolate from a 120 metre drone aerial on 30th November 2020, when in reality it had live coral cover.
 But I could only know this by getting in, and under the water.

-Following is a list of the coral reefs that I surveyed in November and December 2020.
+Following is a list of the coral reefs that I surveyed in November and December 2020, with Pixie Reef recently surveyed for a second time in February 2021.
 The aerial photographs show how little is visible from 120 metres above these coral reefs.
 The underwater photographic and video transects give an indication of species diversity and coral cover.

 This is just the beginning.
-The plan is to survey more reefs, but in the first instance to return to the reefs we have already surveyed and run many more transects.
+The plan is to survey more reefs.
 I would like enough transects to be able to draw statistically significant conclusions about coral cover and species diversity including by habitat type.

 In order to understand species diversity it will be necessary to make species lists, and this necessitates an ability to identify key taxa.
 This requires close-up photographs from under the water.
 And so I have the beginnings of a page with information about the more common coral species.